Muskan-creator/Diabetes-predictor-ml/README.md

 # Diabetes-predictor-ml

-FUTURE READY TALENT -INTERNSHIP PROJECT ..........................................
+Future talent ready Internship Project ..........................................
-MICROSOFT AZURE IN HEALTH INDUSTRY
+<p>MICROSOFT AZURE IN HEALTH INDUSTRY
-In this project I am building a machine learning solution on Microsoft Azure and deploying it to predict whether a patient has diabetes or not.
+In this project I am building a machine learning solution on Microsoft Azure and deploying it to predict whether a patient has diabetes or not.</p>
 -----------------------------------------------------------------------------------------------
 diabetes.csv contains the dataset used in the project. app.py is a final python file for the project.